 (TIP: If you took a previous bioinformatics course during your undergraduate education, you might be able to transfer the credits and skip this course.
 Few students were able to do that.
 Just check with the course leaders in advance.)

-This was one of the courses that I was really looking forward due to one main reason ➡️our teacher Paolo Frumento.
+This was one of the courses that I was really looking forward to due to one main reason ➡️our teacher Paolo Frumento.
 We had him for our biostatistics course during the bachelor programme.
 He is such an exceptional lecturer when it comes to explaining statistics.
-He starts with the basics, and then digs deeper into the subject.
+He starts with the basics and then digs deeper into the subject.
 This biostatistics course was more advanced compared to the one in my bachelor programme.
 It also consisted of lectures and computer labs using the R program. 📊 📈

 The course was divided into three sections:

 - Basic statistical terms and concepts, including confidence interval and statistic tests

 - Linear and logistic regression, multiple regression, and model building